DOME-Marketplace/dome-gitops/doc/INTEGRATION.md

 ## Step 1: Create a new branch on the repository

-Team members begin by creating a new branch from GitOps repository main branch, with the name starting with the enviroment name, and working there for their specific integration work.
+Team members begin by creating a new branch from GitOps repository main branch, with the name starting with the **enviroment name**
+Ex: sbx-myapp-first-deploy, and working there for their specific integration work.
 This facilitates tracking activities, changes, and clear visibilty by DevOps team.

 > ⚠️ If you are not part of the Dome Organization you will not able to create branch on the Dome Repository, please contact Paolo Fabriani, or DevOps team in order to get the relative access.